WICG/storage-buckets/explainer.md

 * Allow web applications to evict slices of data

-* Allow web developers to specify eviction prioritization
+* Allow web applications to specify eviction prioritization

 * Allow web applications to easily evict service workers without clearing data for the entire domain

-* Allow web developers to express performance, durability and other trade-off decisions on slices of data
+* Allow web applications to express performance, durability and other trade-off decisions on slices of data

 ## Non-goals

 * Integration with storage mechanisms that don't follow the same origin policy, such as cookies

-* Behavior in third-party contexts is deferred to future work, to keep this explainer manageable

 * Standardizing user agent behavior around storage eviction

-* Allowing users to have control over which data to evict
+* Allowing end users to have control over which data to evict, or exposing the existence of storage buckets to end users in any way

 ## Use Cases